jolution/eslint-plugin-todo-nukem/README.md

 ## About TODO NUKEM

-In a nutshell: TODO NUKEM is a convention for classifying TODO comments in your code with emojis for priority, type, and context.
+In a nutshell: TODO NUKEM is a convention for classifying TODO comments in your code with text-based tags for priority, type, and context.
 This makes it easier to track and manage technical debt.

 **Learn more:**
 [GitHub Repository](https://github.com/jolution/eslint-plugin-todo-nukem)